-To be eligible your grant activity:
+To be eligible your grant activity must:

-- advance areas of shared political, economic and social interest and build awareness and appreciation of each other's cultures and values. - have at least minimum \$20,000 per annum in eligible expenditure. - must be in line with the restrictions with a strategy if travel and social distancing measures or other restrictions are imposed. - eligible activities must directly relate to the project submitted - address one of the priority sectors (Innovation and Sustainability; Health and Sport; Social Cohesian and Gender Equality; Art and Culture).
+- advance areas of shared political, economic, and social interest and build awareness and appreciation of each other's cultures and values. - promote a contemporary and positive image of Australia in the MENA region. - address one of the priority sectors identified in paragraph 2.1 (Innovation and Sustainability; Health and Sports; Social Cohesion and Gender Equality; Art and Culture).